SummaryRead the full fact sheet

 It is recommended that employers implement a range of measures to reduce workers' exposure to UV radiation, such as:

-- providing information, instruction and training for workers about UV radiation and protection
+- Provide information, instruction and training for workers about UV radiation and protection.

-- providing sun protection control measures in line with occupational hazard controls – provide shade, modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, clothing, sunscreen)
+- Provide sun protection control measures in line with occupational hazard controls – modify reflective surfaces, reschedule outdoor work programs, provide personal protective equipment and clothing (broad-brimmed hats, sunglasses, protective clothing, sunscreen, shade).

-- developing a sun protection policy that documents control measures, and that is endorsed by senior management
+- Develop a sun protection policy that documents control measures, and that is endorsed by senior management.

-- implementing a monitoring and review process to determine the effectiveness of control measures, and identifying changes that may further reduce exposure.
+- Implement a monitoring and review process to determine the effectiveness of control measures and identify changes that may further reduce exposure.

-Guidance for employers on developing and putting into place a UV protection program is available from SunSmart and WorkSafe Victoria.
-Contact your state or territory's cancer council to find out more about the UV protection services available.
+Guidance for employers on developing and putting into place a UV protection program, including a policy template, is available from and .
+Contact your state or territory's Cancer Council to find out more about the UV protection services available.

 Protecting outdoor workers from the sun